stanhelsloot/project/PROCESS.md

 - added the tooltip to the linechart, layed the selection rectangle over it to ensure smooth functionality.
 Only problem is that both lines intersect at the same location of the graph.
+# Monday week 4
+- Implemented a slider for the map.
+Could improve on the colors.
+Made sure that when selecting the year using the stacked bar chart the slider also changes.
+- Adding checkboxes to the line graph which can be used to select/deselect different magnitude ranges.
+Removing the  tooltip and adding all tooltip info to a extra box for easy reading.

 # TD
 <!-- - Smooth transitions of axis bar_gas_month -->